Z769018860/Notes/Eng4/finalpaper/paper.md

 With the method of supervised machine learning, our study summarized the behavior pattern of the UCAS takeout orderers for the first time.

-In the model built by the EM algorithm, we find two kinds of groups with obvious differences in online-ordering behavior.
-People in one of them are not satisfied with the university canteen.
-People in the other group order takeout only for sake of its efficiency.
-Compared with other research on university students' takeout ordering, this research provides a quantified model for takeout ordering, which is more convincing and repeatable.
-By using this model, we can speculate a person's taken-out ordering behavior pattern with limited information.
+In the model built by EM algorithm, we found two kinds of groups with obvious differences in online-ordering behavior.
+People in the first group are not satisfied with the university canteen.
+Yet people in another group order takeout only for sake of its efficiency.
+Compared with other researches on university students' takeout ordering, this research provides a quantified model for takeout ordering, which is more convincing and repeatable.
+By using this model, we can speculate a person's takeout ordering behavior pattern with limited information.

 Some suggestions can be given from the result of our study:

-#### 1. Recommendations for the stores:
+#### 1. Recommendations for takeout providers:

 Most students are more willing to accept 15-25 yuan / order takeout.
-Stores can try to keep the profit while controlling the price within the range of 15-25 yuan / single, which might increase the sales.
-At the same time, the hygiene problem is one of the important areas which students are concerned about.
-Over 90% of the students worry about the hygiene safety of takeout to varying degrees.
-Stores should also pay attention to food hygiene and packaging forms in order to provide customers with better dining experience.
+Takeout providers can try to keep profit while controlling the price within the range of 15-25 yuan / order, which might lead to growth of sales.
+At the same time, the hygiene problem is one of the most important aspect which students are concerned about.
+Over 90% of the students worry about hygiene safety of takeout to varying degrees.
+As a result, stores should also pay attention to food hygiene and packaging forms in order to provide customers with better dining experience.

 #### 2. Recommendations for canteens:

 Most of the students give negative evaluation of college canteen, due to poor food taste and crowded environment.
-The canteen should frequently provide new dishes which prevents students from boredom.
-The canteen can also lengthen the meal time to meet the needs of more students.
+The canteen should frequently provide new dishes which prevent students from boredom.
+The canteen can also lengthen meal time to meet the needs of more students.
 In addition, over 40% of the participants said they would give up takeout as long as the canteen improved its food and service.
-Therefore, the performance of college canteen may affect the takeout ordering behavior pattern of students significantly.
+Therefore, the performance of college canteen may affect the students' takeout ordering behavior pattern significantly.

 #### 3. Recommendations for students: